Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: The issue of calibration: the Ensemble Model Output Statistic (EMOS) approach

 \subsubsection{The EMOS$_+$ strategy}

 The idea of EMOS$_+$ is to consider parametric distributions conditional on a larger set of observables other than the weather quantity of interest (here the wind).
-The underlying idea is that forecast errors may depend on the specific meteorological conditions occurring at the forecast time in the specific location.
-In more quantitative terms, the EMOS strategy in its standard form modifies in:
+The underlying idea is that forecast errors may depend on the specific meteorological conditions occurring at the forecast time in the specific location. \\ The following simple example helps to understand the basic idea behind conditioning variables.
+Let us consider a given SYNOP station and that east of the station there is a hill not resolved by the EPS model (e.g., a hill having a typical size smaller than the EPS resolution).
+We thus expect larger forecast errors for winds blowing from east than for winds blowing, e.g., from north.
+This implies a different structure of the model error depending on the direction of the wind, a fact that implies different values of the parameters entering the EMOS predictive distribution, the values of which depend on the wind direction.
+A similar way of reasoning can be extended to other meteorological variables.\\ Moving to a more quantitative description, the EMOS strategy in its standard form modifies in:

-where $Y$ is the observation, $X_1, \cdots, X_K$ are, as in the standard EMOS, the $K$ ensemble member forecasts (e.g., the wind at a specific location and look-ahead time), and $Z_1, \cdots, Z_M$ are $M$ observables identified as important to disentangle the whole forecast error.
-Also for $Z_1, \cdots, Z_M$, they refer to a specific location and look-ahead time.\\ The form of the predictive distribution is exactly as in the standard EMOS apart the key fact that now $a, b_1, \cdots, b_K, c$ and $d$ in (\ref{eq:EMOS_mu}) and (\ref{eq:EMOS_sigma}) are functions (to be determined via a training set) of $Z_1, \cdots, Z_M$.